PHP-HIG/Planning/README.md

 As much as possible, the administrators of this community should have widely ranging views.
 Otherwise, it is very likely that individual views will sway collective actions.
-This community is intended to represent and include everyone, regardless of whether or not you respect the things they believe.
+This community is intended to represent and include everyone, regardless of whether or not the things they believe are well-respected.

 #### Meritocratic